Welcome to today’s post.

 var originalBooksCopy = originalBooks.ConvertAll(x => new BookViewModel(x));

-To be able to clone the object we use a constructor overload on the BookViewModel as follows:
+To be able to clone the object we use a constructor overload on the BookViewModel class as follows:

 using System;